a16z/jolt/book/src/how/sparse-constraint-systems.md

 The technique is already incorporated into Jolt in the context of lookups, but it's simplest to explain in the context of pre-compiles.

 Here is the rough idea.
-Suppose a precompile is implemented via some constraint system (say, R1CS for concreteness).
+Suppose a pre-compile is implemented via some constraint system (say, R1CS for concreteness).
 As a first attempt at supporting the pre-compile, we can include into Jolt a single, data-parallel constraint system that "assumes" that the pre-compile is executed at every single cycle that the VM ran for.
 There are two problems with this.
 First, the pre-compile will not actually be executed at every cycle, so we need a way to "turn off"